Chapter 1: Autumn Dark

 He didn’t bother telling them off for calling him “psycho”.
 What was the point?
 Everyone in the village called him that.
-They all thought he was like his mother.
+They all thought he was like his mother, who everyone knew was mad.
 She’d believed in crazy things, really crazy things like monsters and elves and trolls.

 Jack turned back to Carlie or Kaelie and smiled, taking her in his arms again, glad that she was new to the village and hadn’t heard any of the whispers yet.
 She dropped her hands from her nose and looked up into his eyes.
 He leant in towards her, planning to kiss her some more.

 “Is it true?” she asked, pulling away from him a little, her eyes fixed on his.

 “Is what true?”
 His stomach tightened and his skin prickled.
 Did she know?
 Had she found out already?